 Searching your content is simple with a tap of the hourglass in the top right corner.
 This icon is directly to the left of the new mail icon in the right corner.
 One notable function of this App is the attachment of items to mail.
 Unlike the native mail App on both the iPhone and the iPad, to attach an item to a Gmail email you must click the paperclip icon within a message.
 This will allow you to email that item (photo, pdf etc.).

 If there is one thing that I wanted this App for over anything else, it is PUSH messages.
 I know that there has been a hack out there using enterprise server to get Push for Gmail on the iPhone, but this is truly an integrated, working package.
 The Push works really well.
 I did a few tests and messages seem to come through faster on my iPhone than they do on my web account.
 Push is the biggest plus side of this App in my opinion

 If there is one thing that I really, really want to see, it's support for multiple accounts.
 I currently have three Gmail accounts, so I picked the one that I get the most incoming mail on to use with the Gmail App.
 Google Says that there are improvements and added features on the way, including multiple account support.

 Besides the initial bug contained within the original release of the App, this is a great first offering.
 I really hope that they continue to build on this and offer multiple account support in the near future.

-Get MonoPhix for the iPad for $1.99 from the iTunes store here:
+You can get Gmail for the iPhone and iPad from the iTunes store for free here: